+Action Category Description Priority Allocated to Completed by Current status plan# however external examination suggests that some may not be or have had alterations which may reduce their fire resistance.
+Recommendation All residents flat entrance doors should be assessed to ensure sufficient fire resistance to comply with the sites stay put evacuation strategy.
+Medium 4931F0021 Disused electrical meter cupboards Observation The removal of existing electrical installations has led to potential holes through compartment walls without adequate fire stopping being in place, causing a possible airflow or fire route through compartment walls or structures.
+This is a non-intrusive inspection and a breach in compartmentation cannot be definitely confirmed, however evidence from other identical blocks of flats on the estate would suggest that fire stopping is required.
+Recommendation Fire stopping works should be carried out to certain fire resisting structures.
+All services penetrating fire resisting walls and ceilings should be fire stopped to the standard of the structure they penetrate.
+Risk score: 9 4931F0022 经 Flats lobby Observation It was identified that the linings in place could promote fire spread.
+A plastic type boxing is evident throughout the building on all floors above the lift entrance doors.
+Recommendation Investigate whether the linings are fire retardent or resistant.
+Risk score: 9 Medium

-Action plan # Category Description Priority Allocated to Completed by Current status • may have questionable fire resistance and some are damaged.
-Recommendation An assessment of all residents flat entrance doors should be undertaken to ensure that they provide adequate fire resistance to comply with the sites stay put evacuation strategy.
-4912F0018 Flats lobby Risk score: 9 3 23 Observation It was identified that the linings in place could promote fire spread.
-A plastic type boxing is evident throughout the building on all floors above flat entrance doors.
-Medium Recommendation Investigate whether the linings are fire retardent or resistant.
-Consider having them coated for fire resistance or retardency if they do not have a capability.
-4912F0019 1 Formerly bin chute lobby Observation Ventilation grilles are present on an unknown void which runs through all floors of the building between the disused incinerator cupboard and dry riser.
-There are no markings to indicate whether these grilles are suitably fire and smoke resistant.
-Risk score: 9 Recommendation It should be confirmed that these ventilation grilles are suitable to maintain compartmentation throughout the building as the lobby area forms part of an escape route to the staircase.
+Action plan # Category Description Priority Allocated to Completed by Current status Consider having them coated for fire resistance or retardency if they do not have a capability.
+4931F0023 4 Observation There are ventilation grilles on an unknown shaft which runs through all floors of the building between the disused incinerator cupboard and dry riser.
+There is no manufacturer markings to confirm whether these grilles are suitably fire and smoke resistant.
+Risk score: 9 Medium Recommendation It should be confirmed whether the grilles are suitably fire and smoke resistant to maintain compartmentation throughout the building and upgraded if required.